Português do Brasil •

 Using the Theme Editor and Plugin Editor

-WordPress contains two built-in editors that allows you to edit Theme files directly from within your browser.
+WordPress contains two built-in editors that allow you to edit Theme files directly from within your browser.
 They are called the Theme Editor and Plugin Editor.

 Access the Theme Editor from the Administration >

 To view a file in these editors, click on the file from the right-hand side list.

 More information on editing themes is available at Theme Development and Using Themes.
 You can learn more about editing plugins at Writing a Plugin and Plugin Resources.

 Be aware that if the theme you edit is updated, your changes will be overwritten.
 To better organize your changes and protect them from updates, consider creating a Child Theme in which to keep all your changes.

 From within the WordPress Built-in Editor, the following file types may be edited, if writable:

 - TXT (and related text-like files such as RTF)